side-effectsApril 26, 2026·8 min read

 Acute Pancreatitis

 Meta-analysis shows no statistically significant increase in pancreatitis risk with semaglutide versus placebo (PMID 39046272).
 However, cases have been reported.
-Stop immediately if you develop severe, persistent epigastric pain radiating to the back, especially with vomiting.
-Get lipase levels checked.
+Trials flagged severe, persistent epigastric pain radiating to the back, especially with vomiting, for immediate medical evaluation and discontinuation; lipase testing is the documented diagnostic step.

 Thyroid C-Cell Tumors